 We are embedding sustainability into our curricula, equipping all students graduating from the University with the knowledge and understanding to support the global transition to net-zero carbon emissions.

-We are signatories to the Global Universities and Colleges Climate Letter, part of the United Nations Climate Change Race to Zero campaign.
+We are a signatory to the Global Universities and Colleges Climate Letter, part of the United Nations Climate Change Race to Zero campaign.

 Find out how we're accelerating a net zero future.